sec26/InfoSec-News-Aggregator/README.md

-# Infosec-News Aggregator for security and threat news list
+# Infosec-resource Aggregator for security and threat news list
 Create an account in feedly.com

 Import the OPML file to import the sites/blogs of your interest to follow